 The deployment channels are capable of triggering common ematches such as the ones made by MJG and J-Tek using an appropriate battery (such as a small 7.4v LiPo pack).
-You can also use a low-current igniter such as a Quest Q2G2 with a single 3.7v LiPo battery.
 Like the "classic" Eggtimer, it features separate batteries for the computer and deployment circuits, which are 100% electrically isolated from each other through optoisolators.
 This absolutely prevents a dead-short on the deployment side from causing the computer to stop working, resulting in a less than optimal recovery deployment.